 PKW promotes educational achievement amongst its shareholders and descendants of Taranaki by providing a limited amount of education grants and scholarships through its charitable arm PKW Trust.

 The Trust was established in 1983 to support the educational and cultural purposes of Taranaki Maori with special reference to PKW shareholders; and provides grants for descendants of Taranaki and Taranaki Maori groups.

 Who is eligible for a grant?

-- Applicants must be Maori and based in Taranaki.
-Applicants whose projects are part of their core service and eligible for central government funding are ineligible.
+- Applying groups must be Maori and located in Taranaki.
+Applicants whose projects are part of their core services and eligible for central government funding are ineligible.
 PKW Trust does not consider retrospective applications therefore you are encouraged to contact PKW to discuss the timeframe for making an application.
 Applicants and/or their project can receive only one grant per financial year.

 Education Grants and Scholarships

 - For individuals only.
 Applicants must whakapapa to at least one Taranaki Iwi and must provide their Taranaki whakapapa to confirm this.
 Applicants must be endorsed by a living PKW Shareholder.
 PKW Trust offers grants for secondary schools students studying towards their National Certificate of Educational Achievement and students studying at a tertiary level.
 All applicants must be enrolled with a New Zealand institute.
 Scholarship recipients must meet the conditions of their award to retain their three year scholarship.